 - 3. If it's not already you will need Docker installed and need to log into Quay.
 Also you will want to make sure that your Quay account is public. - 4.
 Set the environment variable TOIL\DOCKER\REGISTRY to your Quay account.
-If you find yourself doing this often you may want to add:
+If you find yourself doing this often you may want to add to your .bashrc or equivalent.